nathangeffen/cagl/docs/userguide.md

 - *alloc_entry*: is our function for allocating the memory of an entry.
 It will be called by the code in *CAG_STRUCT_ALLOC_STYLE*.
 - *free_entry*: is our function to return an entry's memory to the heap.

-Again, we could have declared and defined the dictionary like this instead with the same results:
+Again, we could have declared and defined the dictionary in two steps like this instead with the same results:

 ```C
 CAG_DEC_CMP_TREE(dictionary, struct entry);
 CAG_DEF_ALL_CMP_TREE(dictionary, struct entry, cmp_entry, CAG_BYADR,
                      CAG_STRUCT_ALLOC_STYLE, alloc_entry, free_entry);
 ```

+The above method what we'd use if *dictionary* was needed across multiple modules.

 However, if we'd declared our dictionary like this: